The best written CV is worthless if no one sees it!

 If you have a difficulty with your cover letter writing use one of these:

-Good luck with your CV reviewing!
+Good luck with your educational background examples!